Updated – 8 March 2017

-END-OF-LIFE PLANNING: A SUMMARY GUIDE TO DOCUMENTING YOUR WISHES AND CHOOSING AN ENDURING GUARDIAN OR PERSON RESPONSIBLE (Fourth edition, 2016)
+END-OF-LIFE PLANNING: A SUMMARY GUIDE TO DOCUMENTING YOUR WISHES AND CHOOSING AN ENDURING GUARDIAN OR PERSON RESPONSIBLE (Fifth edition, Feb 2017)

 The latest version has been updated to include the latest Tasmanian forms for Enduring Guardianship and Advance Care Directives (Tasmanian Department of Health and Human Services) and incorporates a Note re Internet Assets.
-This provides advice on how to ensure that a successor (or you!) have ready access to usernames, passwords and other key details on any sites you operate or buy from.
+This provides advice on how to ensure that a successor (or you!) have ready access to usernames, passwords and other key details on any sites you operate or buy from and some simple forms for recording the information.

 Why these documents are important